A hemoglobin electrophoresis test is a blood

 hemoglobin in the blood.
 Hemoglobin is the substance

 in red blood cells that carries oxygen.
-See a picture of

 The most common types of